Mendasp/NS2Plus/README.md

 You can type "chud" in console to see all available options or set them directly in your options menu.

+To be able to search for servers running CHUD you can use [CHUD Browser](http://steamcommunity.com/sharedfiles/filedetails/?id=236685163).
+Remember to set it to Active in your Mods list.

 Latest changes
 ==============
+- 23/03/2014 (Build 264):
+	- Added better checks for cheats and bots to disable stats reporting in those cases.
+	- Fixed Skulk growl sound playing all the time when walking.

 - 22/03/2014 (Build 264):
 	- Expanded marine upgrade icons option to include the NS2 Beta icons.
 	- Enabled game timer to Commanders.